doughjoe77/hasura-ddn-docker-compose/README.md

 # Hasura DDN Helper Scripts
 It sometimes takes ALOT of DDN commands to execute on task, we've created some wrapper PowerShell scripts to assist with those items and to cut down on developer time / knowledge
 - `.\ddn-add-connector.ps1` - wraps the 4-6 DDN commands used to add a new connector, apply that connector, and update your running Hasura DDN instance with that data.
 Running the command will kick off DDN in such a way that it will ask you what connector you want to add and then ask for the values needed to set that connector up.
-It will update your .env and any Hasura DDN metadata files.
+It will update your .env and any Hasura DDN metadata files.<br>**NOTE**: Names must start with a letter, followed by any letters, digits, or underscores.
+<br>**NOTE**: When adding REST or GraphQL APIs, unlike Hasura 2.0 and Docker, the API URL you would use is not the internal name of the URL in Docker Compose, http://containername:4000/graphql for example, but instead MUST be accessible from your console, in my example the GraphQL API was resident at http://localhost:4000/graphql and I had to use that instead.
+If you don't do this your DDN file will fail to build.
+Post creation of the connector, you must change the `.env`, and run the `./start.ps1` again.
+You must do this each time you modify your custom GraphQL API endpoint to pick up those changes.<br>

 # Sample GraphQL Queries
 Just as a note, there are very ***slight*** differences between Hasura 2.0 and DDN GraphQL queries, the queries below return the same results but have a slightly different syntax.